Peppen/Auction/README.md

 The systems allows the users to create new auction (with an ending time, a reserved selling price and a description), check the status of an auction, and eventually place new bid for an auction.
 As described in the [AuctionMechanism Java API](https://github.com/Peppen/Auction/blob/master/src/main/java/auction/Auctionable.java).

-# Requirements
+# Development
 Projects was developed using Java languages (also, using Apache Maven as software project management) and TomP2P framework/library.
 TomP2P is a DHT with additional features, such as storing multiple values for a key.
 Each peer has a table (either disk-based or memory-based) to store its values.
 A single value can be queried / updated with a secondary key.
 The underlying communication framework uses Java NIO to handle many concurrent connections.
+Project can be deployed also on a Docker container, that allows the users to easily execute the application peer.
+The application parameters can be easily managed using the Docker environment variables.
+The project provides a command line interface, that enables to exploit all functionalities developed and tested.
+Questo è un `codice inline`.